-Once you are satisfied with the set up of your section topics, you can begin adding content to your course.
+Once you are satisfied with the set up of your sections, you can begin adding content to your course.
 For more information on adding Resource and Activities to your courses, see our About Course Content and Learning Resources documentation page.

 To edit the course, you will need to turn editing on, which will display editing icons associated with all editable items such as activities, resources and blocks.
 Click Turn editing on at top right of your course.

-allows you to move the activity or resource between and within topics using drag and drop.
+allows you to move the activity or resource between and within sections using drag and drop.

 allows you to change the activity or resource name inline directly on the course homepage.